92nd Engineer Battalion

 The 92nd Engineer Battalion is a unit of the United States Army with a record of accomplishment in both peace and war; an organization that provides sustained engineer support across the full spectrum of military operations.

-The 92nd Engineer Battalion Headquarters provides training and readiness assistance to six companies and two detachments located on Fort Stewart, Georgia.
+The 92nd Engineer Battalion Headquarters provides training and readiness assistance to six companies and two detachments located on Fort Stewart, Georgia,Fort Gordon, Georgia Charlie Company.
 The battalion formation includes two horizontal construction companies, one vertical construction company, one forward support company, one route clearance company, headquarters and headquarters company, a survey detachment, and a firefighter detachment prepared to deploy in support of contingency operations worldwide.

 The 92nd Engineer Battalion is one of the Army’s first modular engineer battalion headquarters.
-The unit’s history of service begins in 1933 with deployments to Britain, North Africa, Italy during World War II, Vietnam War, hurricane relief efforts, Desert Storm/Shield and numerous deployments in support of the Global War on Terrorism in Iraq and Afghanistan.
+The unit’s history of service begins in 1933 with deployments to Britain, North Africa, Italy during World War II, Vietnam War, hurricane relief efforts, road construction i Honduras.
+Desert Storm/Shield and numerous deployments in support of the Global War on Terrorism in Iraq and Afghanistan.

 The battalion nickname is "Black Diamonds".

 Unit crest

-The distinctive unit insignia (DUI) is directly related to the Battalion's history.
-The four points of the diamond represent the four campaigns in which the Battalion participated during World War II.
+The distinctive unit insignia (DUI) is directly related to the battalion's history.
+The four points of the diamond represent the four campaigns in which the battalion participated during World War II.
 The cross is symbolic of the royal arms of Italy, the country in which the four campaigns took place.
 The colors of the crest, scarlet and white, are the colors of the Army Corps of Engineers.
 GLORIA AD CAPUT VENIRE is the battalion motto and translated means GLORY IN ACHIEVEMENT.

 Approved on 19 January 1956, the Coat of Arms consists of two crossed bamboo poles, an upright sword as well as a green disk with gold star in the center, placed above the scarlet and white shield with the black diamond symbol in the center.
 This represents the unit's war service in Vietnam.
 According to The Institute of Heraldry, "The crossed bamboo poles symbolize the general support, rebuilding and construction projects of the 92d Engineer Battalion.
 The green disc alludes to the tropical region and the five-pointed star represents the four Meritorious Unit Commendations and the Vietnamese Civil Action Medal awarded the unit."

 Battalion motto

-Glory in Achievement – LTC Harry W. Lombard, Commander of the 92D Engineer Battalion, in 1967, recorded this definition in the Battalion records, of the meaning associated with the motto.
+Glory in Achievement – LTC Harry W. Lombard, Commander of the 92D Engineer Battalion, in 1967, recorded this definition in the battalion records, of the meaning associated with the motto.
 "A word is shallow, a promise unfullfilled, a battle never won until the object we have sought is ours.
 Then there is success, and glory in achievement.
 This is our goal: Our words, commands; each promise is kept; the battle won.
 In peace and war it is not the task at hand that matters but the manner in which it is undertaken.
 When any group puts forth their all in a combined effort, and by so doing accomplishes its mission, it has attained the highest honor – Glory in Achievement."